phazelift/message-events/README.md

 ```
 <br/>

-In a large app it's better to make the MessageEvents instance(s) "public" by putting them in a separate module, like so:
+In a large app it's better to make the MessageEvents instance(s) "public" by putting them in a separate module:

 ```javascript
 // instance/message-events.js